Eveeifyeve/BedrockGradleManifest/README.md

 # BedrockGradleManifest
-A Bedrock Manifest Generator for gradle.
+A Bedrock Manifest.json Generator for gradle.